FidelityInternational/cicimages-tools/.github/ISSUE_TEMPLATE/new-exercise.md

 ## Acceptance Criteria:
+The readme to the exercise should include the following:

 ### Introduction
 `# Required - Give a written explanation of the purpose of the topic this exercise is based on`

 ### Tutorial
 `# Ideal but optional - this section should guided exercise showing participants how to use the subject of the exercise`